-Environmental variables
+4.4 Environmental variables

 As noted in the past (e.g. CCSBT-ESC/0409/19) sighting conditions and surfacing behaviour are influenced by weather and environmental variables.
 The environmental variables recorded by season are summarised in Table 4 and Figure 6.
 Note that the scientific aerial survey transects are only flown during certain conditions, so that summaries of environmental conditions recorded during the scientific aerial survey and during commercial spotting operations would tend to differ.
-The data suggests that during the 2011 commercial spotting flights, environmental conditions were not as good as previous years.
-For example, the average wind speed was high relative to the early- and mid-2000s, but similar to the past three years.
-Cloud cover was the second highest for any season which is consistent with the high summer rainfall experienced over much of South Australia.
-Visibility, swell height and spotting conditions were close all to average.
+The data suggests that during the 2012 commercial spotting flights, environmental conditions were similar to last year and close to the average.
+However, the average wind speed was high relative to the early- and mid-2000s, while air temperature and the overall spotting conditions were low relative to several of the years prior to 2009, suggesting that conditions in recent years were not as good relative to some of the earlier years surveyed.

-We have noted previously (e.g. CCSBT/ESC/0609/17) that although the mean temperature can be quite similar between seasons, the monthly temperatures can be very different.
-Figure 7 shows the monthly mean temperatures from the data collected over the past 9 seasons.
-In 2011, the average temperatures increased steadily from December to February, but then decreased in March.
-The December average was relatively warm compared to the preceding two years, but colder than previous years.
-January and March temperature temperatures were about average, while February temperatures were above average.
+We have noted previously (e.g. CCSBT/ESC/0609/17) that although the mean air temperature can be quite similar between seasons, the monthly temperatures can be very different.
+Figure 7 shows the monthly mean temperatures from the data collected over the past 10 seasons.
+In 2012, the average temperature increased from December to January, but then decreased in February before increasing again in March.
+The decline in temperature in February coincided with a period of relatively cold, cloudy and wet weather experienced across southern Australia.
+The December average temperature was the warmest compared to previous years, while the January and March temperatures were also above average.
+Although the February average was colder than January, it was on average with previous years.